-- The median time for 2016 was six days for medical requests and five days for rehabilitation requests. - These figures are within the range of variation shown since 2001.
+- The median times for 2016 and 2017 were five or six days for medical and rehabilitation requests. - These figures are within the range of variation shown since 2001.

-Figure 5.14 Median time from last scheduled conference to decision-and-order for medical and rehabilitation requests at DLI, request-receipt years 2001-2016 [1]
+Figure 5.14 Median time from last scheduled conference to decision-and-order for medical and rehabilitation requests at DLI, request-receipt years 2001-2017 [1]